35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ### ....weak enforcement actions

-While the Ombudsman does not consider these discrepancies in the number of schemes and social rented units, he does consider how the affordable housing obligations are enforced.
-This has a couple of alarming explanations from Southwark's officers, about how affordable housing is secured and retained.
+There are also a couple of alarming explanations from Southwark's officers, about how affordable housing is secured and retained.
 The first is that *'there were cases where there had been changes between what was originally expected during the planning (sic) and what was finally agreed in section 106 agreements. **It was sometimes difficult to know what changes had occurred....'*** (our emphasis).

 This should not be happening; certainly there should be no changes between what is approved at planning committee and  and *'what was finally agreed in s106 agreements'*.
 Planning committees approve schemes that provide a precise amount of affordable housing of given tenures.
 If the developer cannot deliver what has been agreed at committee, then a s106 agreement for something different should not be signed.
 Southwark's officers should also be able to say why there have been changes, to ensure that they have been made properly.